najmirashidi/react-native-side/Notes.md

 dataSource: this is the data that the ListView renders.
 In it's most simple format, this can be an array of data that is converted into a ListView.DataSource.

 contentInset: this is the margin for the ListView.
 We added 49 because of the tab bar at the bottom

+Also notice that we use a property called ref.
+We use this as a callback to later reference the element.
+In our password input, we use the code -